Normal subgroups in the Cremona group (long version): birational maps

 \begin{proof} Let $[D] \in \axe(g_*)$ be the ample class defined by equation (\ref{eq:defD'}).
 If the axis of $g_*$ is not rigid, Proposition \ref{pro:almostfixed} provides a birational transformation $f$ of $X$ such that the distances between $f_*[D]$ and $[D]$ and between $f_*(g_*[D])$ and $g_*[D]$ are bounded by $([D']^2)^{-1},$ and, moreover, $f_*(\axe(g_*))\neq \axe(g_*)$.
 Lemma \ref{lem:rig-auto1} implies that $f$ is an automorphism of $X$ fixing both $[D]$ and $g_*[D]$.
 This contradicts $f_*(\axe(g_*))\neq \axe(g_*)$ and shows that $\axe(g_*)$ is rigid.

 Assume now that $h\in\Bir(X)$ preserves the axis of $g_*$.
 Then $h_*[D']$ is an ample class, hence $h$ is an automorphism of $X$.
-Property $(iii)$ implies that $g$ is a \good\ element of $\Bir(X)$ and the conclusion follows from Theorem~\ref{thm:criterion}. \end{proof}
+Property $(iii)$ implies that $g$ is a \good\ element of $\Bir(X)$.
+The conclusion follows from Theorem~\ref{thm:criterion}. \end{proof}

 In the following paragraphs we construct two families of examples which satisfy the assumption of Proposition \ref{pro:auto-good}.
 Note that the surfaces $X$ that we shall consider have quotient singularities; if we blow-up $X$ to get a smooth surface, then the class $[D']$ is big and nef but is no longer ample.
-For the first example, we work on the field of complex numbers $\C$, while for the second we work on any algebraically closed field.
+The first example is defined over the field of complex numbers $\C$, while the second works for any algebraically closed field $\mathbf{k}$.